dashaun/enhancing-software-design-with-spring-modulith/docs/markdown/3-rational.md

 ### Documenting

-Test Driven Documentation is the other TDD
+- Test Driven Documentation is the other TDD
+- Do you need to open your IDE to understand the repo?
+- Do you document the relationships between your microservices?

 Notes:
 - Spring REST docs (OpenAPI)